NCHRP 08-152 [Pending]

-Strategies for Advancing Equity in Transportation Planning by Increasing Diversity, Equity, and Inclusiveness in The Transportation Planning Profession
+Strategies for Improving Diversity, Equity, and Inclusion in the Transportation Planning Profession

 | Project Data

 Transportation planning is central to addressing community needs and identifying transportation projects, programs, and policies to meet those needs.
 To be successful, transportation planners must bring diverse and inclusive perspectives to their work.
 Transportation planners make fundamental choices about how the planning process will be structured, who will be involved, what qualitative and quantitative data will be analyzed, what transportation investments will be considered, and how competing or conflicting needs will be balanced and prioritized.
 If transportation planners are unaware of, misunderstand, or dismiss the needs and perspectives important to people who have been historically marginalized, the plan is less likely to fully address those needs and be aligned with community context and values, and, at worst, could set the stage for decisions and outcomes that harm these communities and perpetuate chronic disinvestment.
 Although training and experience can promote more inclusive planning practices, transportation planners undoubtedly have persistent and underlying cultural biases that shape their work.
 When the planning staff at a transportation agency are all from similar backgrounds and hold similar perspectives, these biases can influence the outcomes of the planning process, particularly equity outcomes.
 Relatedly, transportation planning as a field has been slow to address racial, cultural, and gender-related concerns in data collection, analysis methods, public engagement, and plan development.